 7. Do working platforms have gaps through which a person or any object could fall?
 If yes describe the steps being taken to correct this.
 YES/NO 8.
 Are working platforms free from slipping or tripping hazards and areas where any person could be caught between the platform and any adjacent structure?
 If no describe the steps being taken to correct this.
 YES/NO 9.
 Are working platforms and supporting structures capable of carrying any load that will be placed on them?
 If no describe the steps being taken to correct this.
 YES/NO 10.
 Is the scaffold properly erected, with toe-boards, intermediate rail and handrail?
 Is there an inspection procedure in place?
 If no describe the steps being taken to correct this.
 YES/NO 11.
 Where fall arrest systems are in use, have site-specific risk assessments been carried out for their use on this site?
 Are they still relevant to the work being undertaken?
-If no describe the steps being taken to correct this.
-YES/ NO/ N/A 12.
-Where fall arrest systems are in use, have rescue procedures been published?
-Are there sufficient available persons who have been trained in those rescue procedures?
-If no describe the steps being taken to correct this.
-YES/ NO/ N/A
+If no describe YES/ NO/ N/A the steps being taken to correct this.

-13. What system is in place to ensure that ladders will be effectively tied or otherwise stabilised? in good condition, used properly, 14.
-Who is the competent person who will inspect (and re suspension equipment or scaffold? ecord) any working platforms, personal Inspe Name ction carried out by : Signed: Resul Name ts of inspection passed for action to : Position: Date:
+13. What system is in place to ensure that ladders will be effectively tied or otherwise stabilised? e in good condition, used properly, 14.
+Who is the competent person who will inspect (and suspension equipment or scaffold? record) any working platforms, personal Inspe Name ction carried out by : Signed: Resul Name ts of inspection passed for action to : Position: Date: